jpmml/jpmml-mlflow/README.md

 pip install --upgrade git+https://github.com/jpmml/jpmml-mlflow.git
 ```

-The installed package contains all flavor modules.
+The installed package contains all PMML flavor modules.

-Some flavor modules require third-party packages such as Scikit-Learn and PySpark.
+Some PMML flavor modules require third-party packages such as Scikit-Learn and PySpark.
 JPMML-MLflow tries to preserve and use whatever versions are already available in the environment.

 Installing into a new environment: